-The preparation and the assessment of the information that should be included in the directors' report on the consolidated financial statements are the responsibility of the Board of Directors.
+The board of directors is responsible for the preparation and the content of the directors' report on the consolidated financial statements.

-Our responsibility is to include in our report the following additional comment which do not change the scope of our audit opinion on the consolidated financial statements:
+In the framework of our mandate, our responsibility is to verify, for all significant aspects, the compliance with some legal and regulatory requirements.
+On this basis, we provide the following additional comment which does not modify the scope of our audit opinion on the consolidated financial statements:

-The directors' report on the consolidated financial statements includes the information required by law and is in agreement with the consolidated financial statements.
-However, we are unable to express an opinion on the description of the principal risks and uncertainties confronting the group, or on the status, future evolution, or significant influence of certain factors on its future development.
-We can, nevertheless, confirm that the information given is not in obvious contradiction with any information obtained in the context of our appointment.
+The directors' report on the consolidated financial statements includes the information required by law, is, for all significant aspects, in agreement with the consolidated financial statements and is not in obvious contradiction with any information obtained in the context of our mandate.

-Diegem, 27 March 2012
+Diegem, 27 March 2013 The statutory auditor

-The statutory auditor DELOITTE Bedrijfsrevisoren / Reviseurs d'Entreprises BV o.v.v.e.
+DELOITTE Bedrijfsrevisoren / Reviseurs d'Entreprises

+BV o.v.v.e.
 CVBA / SC s.f.d.
 SCRL Represented by Gert Vanhees